-“There is much about statins we physicians do not know,” states Dr. Ronald Scheib, MD, FACC, FACP, cardiologist and educator at the Pritikin Longevity Center, and formerly Chief of Section of Cardiovascular Medicine at the Miami Heart Institute.
+“There is much about statins we physicians do not know,” states Dr. Ronald Scheib, MD, FACC, FACP, former Chief of Section of Cardiovascular Medicine at the Miami Heart Institute.
 “We do know that toxicity is a clear danger.

 Risks Versus Benefits

 “When it comes to statins, as with all drugs, we must constantly weigh the risks versus the benefits, and we must factor in questions regarding primary care (prevention of a heart attack) versus secondary care (optimal care after a heart attack has occurred).”